Tour the S.S. City of Milwaukee & US Coast Guard Cutter Acacia in Manistee

 S.S.
 CITY OF MILWAUKEE, MANISTEE'S GHOST SHIP

 In October, the S.S.
 City of Milwaukee is transformed into Manistee's Ghost Ship on Fridays & Saturdays.
 The Ghost Ship is open 7:30pm-10:30pm.
 The ship is the venue for a thrilling and scary adventure.
 Travel through five decks and 72 stairs, some quite steep.
 Not recommended for children under seven.
-Adults $10, children and students (7-17) are $8.
+Tickets for everyone are $10.
 Read more about the Manistee Ghost Ship or call (231) 723-3587.
 Located at 99 Arthur Street (US 31).
 Other spooky events in West Michigan are listed within this local Halloween story.

 U.S. COAST GUARD CUTTER ACACIA